Palo Alto, California

 Does Lily Garipova speak Russian for Palo Alto transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Palo Alto and the broader mid-Peninsula in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Palo Alto and the broader mid-Peninsula in either English or Russian.
 Russian-language Palo Alto page: lilygaripova.com/ru/cities/palo-alto-realtor/.

 Old Palo Alto vs Crescent Park, what is the actual difference?